Central Township, Perry County, Missouri

 Central Township is one of the eight townships located in Perry County, Missouri, United States.
+It contains part of the census-designated place of Shakertowne.

 Name

 Central Township is located in the central part of Perry County, hence its name.

 The Geographic Names Information System (GNIS) lists five townships named Central, including this one, in various counties of Missouri.

 History

 The first European settlers in what is now Central Township arrived in 1800 and were Kentuckians who laid down farms around The Barrens.
 They had called their home in Kentucky The Barrens, a term used extensively to describe land which combines some of the features of timber land and prairie, the timber being scattering and possibly stunted.
 The term does not indicate poor soil.
 Finding the topographical conditions in Perry County to resemble that of their Kentucky home, the early settlers transferred the name to this region.
 The Kentucky Barrens lie east of Bowling Green and the Barren River, a tributary of Green River, and Barren County near the southern border of the state.
 The first settlers here were Tuckers, Moores, Haydens, and Laytons.
 The first settlement was made in 1801 by Isadore Moore.
 The town site for Perryville was selected in 1822 by Robert T. Brown, Joseph Tucker, and Thomas Riney, who had been appointed to select the seat of justice for Perry County.
 The land was surveyed and the town platted by William McLane in 1822 on land belonging to Bernard Layton.
 The first Catholic Seminary west of the Mississippi River was founded here in 1818 by Bishop Du Bourg and called St. Mary's-of-the-Barrens.

 Central Township was organized in the years between 1870 and 1890.
 There is one incorporated community (Perryville, Missouri) and an unincorporated community (Friedenberg, Missouri) situated in the township.